 Darling Rose Gold is a difficult book to read.
 There are a few things I have a hard time with reading about: animal or child abuse and mother/daughter relationships.
 Obviously, this book is a lot of both.
 I was fully aware what I was getting into – it’s all right there in the synopsis – so it wasn’t quite as bad as I would have expected.
 It also helped that the book is so compelling it was easy to get pulled into the story without it affecting me too much.

 What I loved so much about this book is how human Wrobel made all the characters.
 It would have been easy to make one a victim or survivor and one an obvious villain, but both Patty and Rose Gold have so many shades of grey.
-It made for a much more interesting story.
+Not doing so made for a much more interesting story.
 It also made the ending very hard to predict, which I’m a huge fan of, especially in thrillers.
 Wrobel clues the reader into the fact that not everything is as it seems, but, until the very end, it’s not clear just how much Patty and Rose Gold are playing each other, and who is the better actor.
 I did not see the ending coming, and I definitely liked it that way.

 I usually pick up thrillers because they’re exciting, fun reads, and Darling Rose Gold totally fit the bill.
 This book is an absolutely wild ride, and I was sucked in from the first page.
 There were twists I didn’t see coming (though, admittedly, my knowledge of the Gypsy Rose Blanchard case might have caused me to anticipate that this book would follow the true story more closely than it did, which I’m not mad about).
 Overall, I found this Darling Rose Gold to be a really great thriller.